mikependon/RepoDB.NET/pages/operations/bulkupdate.md

 #### Field Qualifiers

-By default, this method is using the primary key (or identify field) as the qualifier.
+By default, this method is using the primary or identity column as the qualifier.
 You can override it by passing the list of [Field](/class/field) objects in the `qualifiers` argument.

 ```csharp
 using (var connection = new SqlConnection(connectionString))